 Clare Whitehead – Short play Ashes (Arcola Theatre) 2013.
 Reading Glass Boys (Arcola Theatre) 2014.

 Zoe Palmer – Fosterling (Oval House Theatre) 2014.
 Children’s operas for Spitalfields Music: Mudlark Dreamers (London Tour, Antwerp Early Music Festival) 2012; The Mountain Shakers (London Tour, Clore Studio Royal Opera House) 2013; Catch A Sea Star (London and UK Tour) 2014; A Fairy Queen In The Forest (London, UK and European Tour) 2015; and Orla and the Sun (Wonderful Beast) 2015.
 Was awarded a scholarship for the MA in Opera Making Course at the Guildhall School of Music where she has been made Creative Fellow 2016/17.
 Her piece OTOYOTOY was presented at the Carnegie hall in January 2017 (Link) and later in 2017 a new opera The Finding at the ICA (Link) will be part of the Various Stages Festival mounted by the Mahogany Opera Group.
 Her opera Robin Hood will be performed by Opera Story in 2019.
 She is working on a development commission from Pittsburgh Opera and another from Leicester Curve in association with the Royal Opera House Covent Garden.

 Jorge De Juan – Founded the Spanish Theatre Company.
 Opened a new theatre in Union Yard, Union Street SE1 with a production of Blood Wedding in Autumn 2016.

 Elizabeth Adlington – Short play The Caravan (Park Theatre).
 The musical The Bearded Ladies Tattoo Parlour had a 7 day workshop at the London College of Music.
-(Link) Winner of TV writing contest for the Sitcom Circle, Hear me Roar media.
+(Link) Winner of a TV writing contest for the Sitcom Circle, Hear me Roar media.

 Marianne Lloyd – Short plays The Match, Last Tango At St Leonards (Liverpool Write Now Festival) 2012/2013.
 Three Women (Manchester 24.7 Festival) 2014.